GitHubDinis/FaultAnalysis/README.md

 # FaultAnalysis
-Analyzing the p-value associated with the Augmented Dickey Fuller (ADF) stationarity test
+Analyzing the p-value associated with the Augmented Dickey Fuller (ADF) stationarity test.